-Biden announces new sanctions against Russia to counter Putin’s ‘invasion’ of Ukraine
+Biden announces new sanctions against Russia to counter Putin’s 'invasion' of Ukraine

 Biden said U.S. forces already in Europe were moving to strengthen the defenses of Estonia, Latvia and Lithuania, a trio of NATO allies and former Soviet republics.

-“Let me be clear, these are totally defensive moves on our part,” Biden said.
+“Let me be clear: These are totally defensive moves on our part,” Biden said.
 “We have no intention of fighting Russia.
 We want to send an unmistakable message, though, that the United States together with our allies will defend every inch of NATO territory and abide by the commitments we made to NATO.”

 Biden said that the sanctions would target two major Russian banks, limiting their ability to finance sovereign debt.
 He added that the sanctions would extend to Russian elites and their family members, and made the case that since those individuals share in the country’s gains they should share in the pains as well.
 Biden said sanctions were coordinated with U.S. allies and would continue to escalate should Russia pursue war with Ukraine.

 Earlier Tuesday, the European Union’s top diplomat said that the group’s foreign ministers had unanimously adopted sanctions against Russia.
-The action is likely to cause a spike in energy costs worldwide since Europe gets 40 percent of its gas and 26 percent of its oil from its neighbor to the east.
+The action is likely to cause a spike in energy costs worldwide, since Europe gets 40 percent of its gas and 26 percent of its oil from its neighbor to the east.
 In recent days, oil prices have already risen to $100 per barrel.

 “As we respond, my administration is using every tool at our disposal to protect American business and consumers from rising prices at the pump,” Biden said.
 “As I said last week, defending freedom will have costs for us as well and here at home.
 We need to be honest about that, but as we do this, I’m going to take robust action to make sure the pain of our sanctions is targeted at the Russian economy, not ours.”